17 Natural experiments

 Can recognition and disclosure be viewed as alternatives?
 Bernard and Schipper (1994) suggest that if we take the conceptual frameworks as binding constraints on standard-setters, then recognition versus disclosure cannot be viewed as a choice.
 Either an item meets the recognition criteria and thus must be recognized, or it does not and thus must not be recognized.
 But it is unclear whether the conceptual frameworks determine standards to this degree.
 Nothing in SFAC 5 changed between SFAS 123 and SFAS 123R, even though the two standards came out on opposite sides with regard to recognition of stock-based compensation expense.8

 The case of SFAS 123 above is arguably one of the sharpest instances of recognition versus disclosure.
-Under SFAS 123, a firm that used the APB 25 approach to measuring the cost of employee stock options was required to provide a pro forma disclosure of the expense in the footnotes to its financial statements.
-An illustrative disclosure is that of Microsoft in its 2002 annual report.
-Thus essentially all the information that would be provided had the firm recognized expense using the SFAS 123 approach is provided.
+Under SFAS 123, a firm that used the APB 25 approach to measuring the cost of employee stock options was required to provide a pro forma disclosure of the expense in the footnotes to its financial statements.9 In effect, a firm must provide the information that it would have provided had it recognized an expense using the fair-value approach.
 While the pro forma financial statements only include the statement of financial performance, there is no aggregate impact of applying the SFAS 123 approach on the statement of financial position, as the debit to expense, which would flow through net income to retained earnings, is offset by an addition to additional paid-in capital.

 The case of lease accounting is perhaps more typical of recognition-versus-disclosure settings.
 First, firms cannot elect to apply operating lease accounting instead of capital lease accounting.
 If a lease is a capital lease, then capital lease accounting must be applied.
 If a lease is not a capital lease, then operating lease accounting must be applied.
 (That said, under SFAS 13, firms would often structure their leases such that a minor tweak to the lease would cause it to switch from one accounting treatment to the other.)